telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 - **Subnet Mask**&mdash;Sets the subnet mask, which will determine the range of OP addresses.
 Accepts [Classless Inter-Domain Routing (CIRD) notation](#cidr-notation-for-setting-ip-addresses).

 - **Port****&mdash;Sets the TCP/IP port.
 By default, most client applications use port 80 for HTTP and port 443 for HTTPS.
-However, it is common for some applications to use different ports for staging and testing purposes (like custom ports for demo applications running on localhost)
+However, it is common for some applications to use different ports for staging and testing purposes (for example, custom ports for demo applications running on localhost)

+- **Filter additionally by PID or process name**&mdash;Use this field to add multiple PID (process identifier) or process name values by separating them with a space.
+If your process name contains more than one word, add quotation marks (for example, "Google Chrome Helper").
+You can use the macOS "Activity Monitor" application to determine any active application's specific PID or process name.

-### CIDR Notation for Setting IP Ranges
+### CIDR Notation for Setting Network Addresses

 The **Subnet Mask** field accepts [a CIRD notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) value between 0 and 32.
 For example, A value of 32 (equal to subnet mask `255.255.255.255`) means that only the host address, as set through the **IP Address** field, will be monitored.
-Conversely, a value of 0 (equal to subnet mask `0.0.0.0`) means that all IP addresses from the range will be monitored starting from the address set in the **IP Address** field.
+Conversely, a value of 0 (equal to subnet mask `0.0.0.0`) means that all IP addresses from the range will be monitored.

-The default capturing rules for ports 80 and 443 use  **IP Address** set as `0.0.0.0` and **Subnet Mask** set as *0* (`0.0.0.0`).
+The default capturing rules for port 80 (HTTP) and 443 (HTTPS) use  **IP Address** set as `0.0.0.0` and **Subnet Mask** set as *0* (`0.0.0.0`).
 That entry translates to all available IP addresses because it starts from `0.0.0.0` and adds a mask covering the entire IPV4 range (all 4,294,967,296 available addresses).

+In addition, the default rules are also adding a localhost address (**IP Address** set as `127.0.0.0` and **Subnet Mask** set as `8`) that demonstrates how to set localhost capturing on port 3000.

 ## Removing the macOS Network Extension

-Once the Fiddler's network extension installs, you can quickly enable and disable the **Network Capture** more.
-However, it is important to note that disabling the mode doesn't remove the network extension from your operating system.
-If you want to entirely remove the network extension from your macOS device, you can proceed with [manually removing the extension](#manual-removal) or by [uninstalling the Fiddler Everywhere application](removal-through-uninstall).
+Once the Fiddler's network extension installs, you can enable or disable the **Network Capture** more quickly.
+However, it is essential to note that disabling the feature doesn't remove the network extension from your operating system.
+Suppose you want to remove the network extension from your macOS device entirely.
+In that case, you can proceed with [manually removing the extension](#manual-removal) or by [uninstalling the Fiddler Everywhere application](removal-through-uninstall).

 ### Manual removal

-You can manually remove the extension through executing the following steps:
+You can manually remove the extension by executing the following steps:

 1. Open the macOS **System Settings**.